Infectious Agents and Cancer Epidemiology Research Webinar Series

-In this webinar, Dr. Juli Klemm will give an overview of two trans-NCI programs: the Informatics Technology for Cancer Research (ITCR) Program and the Serological Sciences Network (SeroNet).
+In this webinar, Dr. Juli Klemm gave an overview of two trans-NCI programs: the Informatics Technology for Cancer Research (ITCR) Program and the Serological Sciences Network (SeroNet).

 The ITCR Program funds investigator-initiated informatics technology development driven by critical needs in cancer research.
-The presentation will provide an overview of the program's goals and funding opportunities, and highlight some of the informatics tools the Program supports.
+The presentation provided an overview of the program's goals and funding opportunities, and highlight some of the informatics tools the Program supports.

 SeroNet has been established through emergency COVID funding and is leading studies to understand how the immune system responds to SARS-CoV-2 infection and vaccination.
-The mission and structure of the program and some of the key research findings will be discussed.
+The mission and structure of the program and some of the key research findings was discussed.